UtsvGrg/UtsvGrg/README.md

 - Hi, I’m @UtsvGrg
 - I’m interested in Coding
 - I’m currently learning how to handle pressure
-- I’m looking to collaborate for CO Project
+- I’m here for the CO Project

 <!---
 UtsvGrg/UtsvGrg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.